lbattich/albersbot/README.md

-# Joseph Albers bot 🤖🎨
+# Josef Albers bot 🤖🎨

-[@AlbersBot](https://twitter.com/AlbersBot) is a Twitter bot that tweets a new generative art picture in the style of Joseph Albers and his *Homage to the Square* series.
+[@AlbersBot](https://twitter.com/AlbersBot) is a Twitter bot that tweets a new generative art picture in the style of Josef Albers and his *Homage to the Square* series.

 This bot generates a Canvas picture with three or four squares, by choosing at random one of the four formats used by Albers, and filling each square with a random colour.